 7. Romanian Athenaeum

 Romanian Athenaeum is a beautiful building and one that Romanians are most proud of.
 It’s actually the main concert hall of Bucharest, so if you like classical music, try to attend one of the concerts.
 But you can also visit the Athenaeum and admire its beautiful architecture during the day.
-Check their official website for the tickets and practical information for your visit.

 8. Romanian Traditional Restaurants